Richmond Open Studios Partner Venues

 Point Richmond Gallery

 Point Richmond Gallery is both a small business and a space where emerging and established artists connect with educators, curators and collectors.
 It seeks to explore, share and support artful expressions as well as to contribute to Richmond’s vibrant character and creative economy.
-Point Richmond Gallery’s main space measures 30 x 18’ and comfortably fits six artists, all of which will have a wall space approximately 10´wide in which to hang two dimensional work.
-Sculptors with large works are invited to explore the gallery’s delightful outdoor patio.
+Point Richmond Gallery’s main space measures 30 x 18’ and comfortably fits six artists, all of which will have a wall space approximately 10’ wide in which to hang two dimensional work.
+Sculptors with large works are invited to explore the gallery’s delightful outdoor patio, which has its own entrance leading directly to the street.

 Address: 145 W Richmond Avenue Point Richmond, CA 94801